Brain Training Activities for Visual Attention and Visual Processing

 Dover Activity Books – There are tons of inexpensive game books from Dover Publishing that work on visual skills without your child ever knowing brain training is on the agenda.
 Here are several examples of books you might have around the house:

-Where’s Waldo? – Where’s Waldo? books drive me crazy.
-While I hate them personally, they certainly are good for practicing visual attention!
-You can likely find several versions at your library.
+Where’s Waldo? – Where’s Waldo? books are good for practicing visual attention.

 Mercy.
-That was a lot of information, wasn’t it?
-I hope you’re able to use several of these ideas to help improve visual attention and visual processing in your children.
-I think you’ll be amazed at the improvement!
+That was a lot of information!
+I hope you can use several of these ideas to help improve visual attention and visual processing in your home!

 I Teach Brain Training Workshops!